 If you do stay on campus, you may also want to try to volunteer in one of the faculty research groups, or to gather a group of students to work on a side project, or ....

 The National Science Foundation sponsors a number of REU (Research Experience for Undergraduates) projects nationwide.
 The NSF site can provide you with some pointers, including some that are nearby.
 The CS faculty know folks at DePauw, Harvey Mudd, and Hope, among others.

 Contact: Individual institutions.
 See the list at NSF,

 Institutions we've tend to know better include DePaul, DePauw, Harvey Mudd, Hope, and Iowa State.

 You should talk to career services about potential internships.
 You should also search on the Web and using other resources.
 Grinnell students have done internships with a wide variety of companies.

 Some students have also had good luck contacting alumni for ideas.
-The CDO is likely to be able to provide some leads.
+The CLS is likely to be able to provide some leads.

 work timeon international student visas